Aliases for MSH2 Gene

 GeneCards Summary for MSH2 Gene

 MSH2 (MutS Homolog 2) is a Protein Coding gene.
-Diseases associated with MSH2 include muir-torre syndrome and non-polyposis turcot syndrome.
-Among its related pathways are Pathways in cancer and Cell Cycle / Checkpoint Control.
-GO annotations related to this gene include protein homodimerization activity and enzyme binding.
+Diseases associated with MSH2 include Lynch Syndrome I and Mismatch Repair Cancer Syndrome 2.
+Among its related pathways are DNA Double-Strand Break Repair and Immune response IL-23 signaling pathway.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and enzyme binding.
+An important paralog of this gene is MSH3.

 Component of the post-replicative DNA mismatch repair system (MMR).
 Forms two different heterodimers: MutS alpha (MSH2-MSH6 heterodimer) and MutS beta (MSH2-MSH3 heterodimer) which binds to DNA mismatches thereby initiating DNA repair.
 When bound, heterodimers bend the DNA helix and shields approximately 20 base pairs.
 MutS alpha recognizes single base mismatches and dinucleotide insertion-deletion loops (IDL) in the DNA.
 MutS beta recognizes larger insertion-deletion loops up to 13 nucleotides long.
 After mismatch binding, MutS alpha or beta forms a ternary complex with the MutL alpha heterodimer, which is thought to be responsible for directing the downstream MMR events, including strand discrimination, excision, and resynthesis.
+Recruits DNA helicase MCM9 to chromatin which unwinds the mismatch containing DNA strand (PubMed:26300262).
 ATP binding and hydrolysis play a pivotal role in mismatch repair functions.
 The ATPase activity associated with MutS alpha regulates binding similar to a molecular switch: mismatched DNA provokes ADP-->ATP exchange, resulting in a discernible conformational transition that converts MutS alpha into a sliding clamp capable of hydrolysis-independent diffusion along the DNA backbone.
 This transition is crucial for mismatch repair.
 MutS alpha may also play a role in DNA homologous recombination repair.
 In melanocytes may modulate both UV-B-induced cell cycle regulation and apoptosis.